MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Returns the current serial number of `$context`.

-The serial number is initialized to an small number larger than zero when a new context is created and is increased whenever the context is changed using any of the setter functions, or the `PangoFontMap` it uses to find fonts has changed.
+The serial number is initialized to an small number larger than zero when a new context is created and is increased whenever the context is changed using any of the setter functions, or the *PangoFontMap* it uses to find fonts has changed.
 The serial may wrap, but will never have the value 0.
 Since it can wrap, never compare it with "less than", always use "not equals".

-This can be used to automatically detect changes to a `PangoContext`, and is only useful when implementing objects that need update when their `PangoContext` changes, like `PangoLayout`.
+This can be used to automatically detect changes to a **Gnome::Pango::Context**, and is only useful when implementing objects that need update when their **Gnome::Pango::Context** changes, like *PangoLayout*.

     method get-serial (--> UInt )